 JMW Solicitors does not offer services related to finding employment in the UK.
 If you are looking to speak to a solicitor about any legal matters concerning an immigration application, contact us today.

-The Global Talent visa is an expanded version of the Tier 1 (Exceptional Talent) visa application route, which has been underutilised with only a small proportion of the 2,000 places being fulfilled.
+The Global Talent visa is an expanded replacement for the Tier 1 (Exceptional Talent) visa application route, which was underutilised (with only a small proportion of the 2,000 places being fulfilled).

 The new visa is designed to help talented and promising individuals in the following fields come to the UK and build their careers: